jli924/WealthWizard/README.md

 1. Start the containers with `docker compose up`.
 To run in detached mode, run `docker compose up -d`.

 ## Appsmith & UI
-1. Navigate to localhost:8080.
-This should bring you to Appsmith.
-Login with your credentials.
-1. Clone our UI repository: https://github.com/jli924/WealthWizardUI
+1. Go to our UI repository: https://github.com/jli924/WealthWizardUI
-1. Import the repository.
-1. Deploy the app & enjoy!
+2. Scroll down to the README.md file and click "View application"
-1. Navigate between different pages and manage your finances!
+3. Navigate between different pages and manage your finances!
+  a.
+When navigating between different pages, be sure to always go back to the home page first or data may not show up properly.